zxiaole/urbanDispersionVisualization/README.md

 The codes are developed to visualize the 3d plume of the pollutants in urban area calculated by the [GRAL/GRAMM model](https://gral.tugraz.at/).

+## Visualization of the 3d buildings in urban area
+* [draw3dBuilding.py](/urbanDispersionVisualization/draw3dBuilding.m): draw the 3d building structures in urban.